 In his letter to Timothy, Paul says ‘God has not given us a spirit of fear’ (2 Timothy 1:7).
 This verse is a massive statement.
 It tells us something about the culture that God wants us to carry in our everyday lives, and which changes the atmosphere around us.
 It is FearLESS, not fearful.
 It is FaithFUL, not faithless.
 The threat of fear can only be expelled by the power of love.
 That’s why the bible teaches us that ‘love drives out fear‘ (1 John 4:18).

-We offer two Sunday morning services in Loughborough - 9.45am and 11pm.
+We offer two Sunday morning services in Loughborough - 9.30am and 11pm.
 These all take place in the Main Hall at De Lisle College.
-Find out more here.

-We meet every Sunday at 11am in Leicester Preparatory School, 2 Albert Rd, Leicester LE2 2AA.
+We meet every Sunday at 2:30pm in Leicester Preparatory School, 2 Albert Rd, Leicester LE2 2AA.
 We have great worship and outstanding teaching.
-Find out more here.

 At the wedding of Harry & Meghan, something happened which caused quite a stir.
 A bishop by the name of Michael Curry preached a brilliant sermon which had some real conviction & passion.
 These are things you don’t always find amidst the formal pomp and circumstance of a British royal wedding.